HorizenLabs/zkverify-docs/docs/tutorials/05-how_to_run_a_node/02-run_using_docker/04-run_validator_node.md

 This is the set of session public keys of your validator.

 After generating the set of keys, you have to register them in the blockchain, so that they are available to all the nodes in network.
 You can achieve this by submitting a specific extrinsic through PolkadotJS.
-Navigate to the section `Developer` then the subsection `Extrinsics` and select `session`, `setKeys` in the two dropdown panels.
+Navigate to the section `Developer` then to the subsection `Extrinsics` and select `session`, `setKeys` in the two dropdown panels.
 Remember to select your validator account as `using the selected account`.
 Then fill in the textboxes `keys: NhRuntimeSessionKeys` and `proof: Bytes` respectively with the set of session public keys you just prepared and with empty value `0x`, finally click on `Submit Transaction` button:

 ![alt_text](./img/polkadotjs_setkeys.png)